micro/micro/platform/README.md

 is providing a hosted offering but anyone should be free to pickup and run this configuration for themselves anywhere.

 You should be able to pick up and use the configuration here on kubernetes for a self-hosted serverless platform.

+## Getting Started

+For self hosting look at the [kubernetes] repo.
+To learn more about the M3O serverless platform see the [docs](https://micro.mu/docs/platform.html).